openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

                 }
                 this.receivedFromHtml = msg;
               })
+              // 3.
+Send another message port (for example, port 0) to the HTML side, which can then save the port for future use. this.controller.postMessage('__init_port__', [this.ports[0]], '*');
           } catch (error) {
             console.error(`ErrorCode: ${error.code},  Message: ${error.message}`);
           }
         })

       // 4.
-Use the port on the application side to send messages to the message port that has been sent to the HTML.
+Use the port on the application side to send messages to the port that has been sent to the HTML side.
       Button('SendDataToHTML')
         .onClick(() => {
           try {